 📝 Introduction

-if it is a power of two, otherwise return false
+Given an integer n, return true if it is a power of two, otherwise return false.

 Constraints: